mahimadevi/CIFAR/README.md

 7: horse <br/>
 8: ship <br/>
 9: truck <br/>
-These are very small images, much smaller than a typical photograph, and the dataset was intended for computer vision research.
+These are very small images, much smaller than a typical photograph, and the dataset was intended for computer vision research.<br/>
+The final Accuracy of this model is 68.54%.